-The Macallan Experience has set the bar for ultra-modern whisky distilleries but there will always be a place for small traditional distilleries also.
+The Macallan Experience has set the bar for ultra-modern whisky distilleries but there will always be a place for small traditional distilleries too.
 We feel that it is important to have a good range and contrast of Whisky experiences.
 Here are some of our favourite:

 The newly opened distillery sits majestically into the landscape of the estate that has been responsible for creating the single malt whisky since 1824.
 It is an engineering and architectural marvel that somehow produces more whisky than ever, creates a fantastic experience for visitors AND manages to blend into the natural landscape.